-US humourist David Sedaris' tragic family storyby Andrew Anthony
+The tragic family story of US humourist David Sedarisby Andrew Anthony

 Sussex-based American writer David Sedaris is noted for his humour, but finds that, in scratching beneath the surface of his feelings, he has the power to shock himself.